237LR/tydy-legal/support-information.md

 ### App Store Reviews
 Leave reviews and ratings on the App Store to help other users discover Tydy!

-## Community and Resources

-### Updates and News
-- Follow app updates through the App Store
-- Check our website: [YOUR WEBSITE]
-- Social media: [YOUR SOCIAL HANDLES]

 ### Tips and Tricks
 - Use the Daily Sparkle for quick motivation boosts